beginning of content

 If you are at high risk of syphilis, you will also be tested again around 6 weeks after your baby is born.

-It is important you are tested and treated for syphilis during pregnancy if you have it.
-If you do not treat syphilis, you can pass it onto your baby (known as congenital syphilis).
+It is important that you are treated for syphilis during pregnancy if you have it.
+If you do not treat syphilis, you can pass it on to your baby (known as congenital syphilis).

 Can syphilis be prevented?

-You can prevent syphilis and other STIs by practicing safe sex.
-This means you should:
+You can prevent syphilis and other STIs by practising safe sex:

 If you have previously had syphilis and recovered, you can still get it again.

-The Australian Government is responding to the increase in cases of syphilis in Australia on a national level.
-The government is working with state and territory governments to help reduce spreading of syphilis.
+The Australian Government is responding to rising syphilis cases by working with state and territory governments to help reduce the spread.

 Resources and support